 Emerald ash borer (EAB) was identified in Minnesota in May, 2009.
 It is a serious pest that has killed tens of millions of ash trees in the USA, causing significant damage and economic costs.
-For this reason, EAB is considered a regulated pest that involves both restrictions at both the state and federal levels.
+For this reason, EAB is considered a regulated pest that involves restrictions at the state level.

-A plant pest quarantine for EAB has been established in Minnesota by the Minnesota Department of Agriculture (MDA) and its federal counterpart, USDA Animal and Plant Health Inspection Service (APHIS) Plant Protection and Quarantine (PPQ).
+A plant pest quarantine for EAB has been established in Minnesota by the Minnesota Department of Agriculture (MDA).
 For the most current quarantine area, please check the Emerald Ash Borer Status map.

-No regulated articles are legally allowed to be transferred outside of a quarantine area (untreated or treated) unless they are accompanied by a MDA Certificate or Limited Permit.
-Certificates and Limited Permits are only available when a Compliance Agreement (CA) is signed between the Minnesota Department of Agriculture and the entity (company, city, county, agency, or organization) that is interested in moving the regulated article.
+No regulated articles are legally allowed to be transferred outside of a quarantine area (untreated or treated) unless they are accompanied by a MDA Certificate.
+Certificates are only available when a Compliance Agreement (CA) is signed between the Minnesota Department of Agriculture and the entity (company, city, county, agency, or organization) that is interested in moving the regulated article.

 The purpose of a Compliance Agreement is to bring a person or firm into full compliance with the applicable requirements for handling regulated articles.
 Businesses involved in processing, wholesaling, retailing, shipping, carrying, or other similar actions will usually handle a regulated article in a manner that requires a Compliance Agreement.

-The Compliance Agreement provides a written and signed agreement between a business handling regulated articles and the MDA if shipments are made only within the state (intrastate), or both the MDA and APHIS-PPQ if the shipments are made outside of the state (interstate).
+The Compliance Agreement provides a written and signed agreement between a business handling regulated articles and the MDA.
 The Compliance Agreement confirms the person or firm’s understanding of the methods, conditions, and procedures necessary for compliance with quarantine regulations.

 Agency staff will offer instruction on Compliance Agreement requirements, discuss with the facility owners or managers the methods of treatment, and help to document facility-specific procedures to meet the final requirements.
 In addition, if facility staff training is needed, agency staff may be able to provide the training.
 This possibility should be negotiated during these discussions.

-Every Compliance Agreement for the EAB quarantine consists of the signed standard Compliance Agreement, and two attachments: 1) Standard Operating Procedures, and 2) Certificate or Limited Permit.
+Every Compliance Agreement for the EAB quarantine consists of the signed standard Compliance Agreement, and two attachments: 1) Standard Operating Procedures, and 2) Certificate.

 Signed Standard Compliance Agreement

-- Name and mailing address of the person or firm entering into the Compliance Agreement with the MDA, or joint MDA and APHIS PPQ.
+- Name and mailing address of the person or firm entering into the Compliance Agreement with the MDA.

 - Location of specific property for which the agreement is signed, if different from the mailing address.